What Is Email Marketing for Artists?

 Digital Email Marketing List Building Tips:

-- Add a form or link on each page of your Web site and posts on your blog.
+• Add a form or link to each page of your Web site and posts on your blog.

-- When you send to your list, include both a "forward me" and a "sign up" feature in your e-newsletters, announcements, and other messages.
+• When you send it to your list, include both a "forward me" and a "sign up" feature in your e-newsletters, announcements, and other messages.

 Offline Email Marketing List Building Suggestions